Description

 Applying this definition to our asset in some examples:

-• The average days under water over 5 years of iShares MSCI Frontier 100 Fund is 253 days, which is greater, thus worse compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average time in days below previous high water mark of 290 days in the last 5 years of iShares MSCI Frontier 100 Fund, we see it is relatively larger, thus worse in comparison to the benchmark SPY (123 days)

 Performance (YTD)